amazon-ion/ion-docs/rfcs/ion_templates.md

 The extension parameter _must_ be the same Ion type as the template definition's outermost Ion value.
 This allows structs to specify field names for the values being added to the expanded value (`number_of_reports` in the example above).
 Passing any other type of value is illegal.

+Extension parameters can only be used with template definitions whose outermost Ion value is a container type.
+It is always illegal to pass a scalar value (int, string, etc) as an extension parameter.

 Passing additional parameters beyond the optional extension parameter is illegal.

 #### Extending a list